hbunke/ckanext-idatasetform_bug/README.md

 it demonstrates a problem with the CKAN 3 stages model of editing and storing a dataset.
-If you try to add custom metadata in stage 1 __and__ stage 3, the one in stage 3 does not get stored. (see this thread: http://lists.okfn.org/pipermail/ckan-dev/2013-May/004782.html).
+If you try to add custom metadata in stage 1 __and__ stage 3, the one in stage 3 does not get stored, if you use 'convert_to_extras'. (see this thread: http://lists.okfn.org/pipermail/ckan-dev/2013-May/004782.html).

 This example simply uses the ckan extension integrated in CKAN